comp423-25s/comp423-25s.github.io/docs/resources/exercises/ex01-api-design.md

 Phase 2 should have `pytest` integration tests cover Sue Sharer and Cai Clicker's stories.
 You should also write unit tests that cover Sue Sharer and Cai Clicker's stories.
 See the [introduction to testing](../backend-architecture/2-testing.md) reading for more guidance on testing.
 Testing Amy's stories is left as an extra credit opportunity.

-On Friday, Feb 14th, we will introduce deployment and you will deploy Phase II to Carolina Cloud Apps.

 ### Implementation Extra Credit

 * 1 point of extra credit for integration testing and unit testing Amy's stories